IQTLabs/SkyScan/ml-model/readme.md

 # Build a plane Detector using Labeled Plane data
 ### Build a Docker container with TF, GPU Support, and Jupyter

+This directory contains a collection of [Jupyter Notebooks](notebooks) and [Scripts](scripts) that can be used to build datasets and train a model.
+The scripts are designed to automate most of the steps in the process.
+If you want to walk through the process yourself, checkout the notebooks.

 ## Requirements
 Since you will be training a model, an Nvidia GPU is required.
 In order for a Docker container to access the GPU, the Nvidia Container Toolkit needs to be installed.
 There are directions for doing that [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).
 You can test to make sure everything is installed correctly and working, with the following command: